CAROL MENU

 The calling to be a teacher probably has some genetic basis.
 My mother was a teacher, I am a teacher, and two of my children are teachers.
 Our pedigree would look something like this:

-In 1967 I joined the faculty at the new California State University Dominguez Hills as a professor of Biology.
+In 1967 I joined the faculty at the brand new California State University Dominguez Hills as a professor of Biology.
 Before I took that position, I had taught at Brandeis University and the University of Massachusetts in Boston.
 When I was a graduate student working on my Ph.D., I was a teaching assistant at University of California Berkeley for several years and during my undergraduate years at Washington University in St. Louis, Missouri, I was a teaching assistant in a non major's physics course.
 As a small child I would lure my little friends into my "library" and then "teach" them.
 So, you see, like most talents my future in teaching expressed itself early.

 In the middle of my junior year as an undergraduate, I changed my major from mathematics to biology.
 I had started an introductory biology course which I took only because my boyfriend (who disliked science) had to take it, and he needed my help.
 Little did I know I would fall in love with biology….and strangely enough, it was because of the lectures on biochemistry.
 A summer at Woods Hole Marine Biology Lab just before entering graduate school removed any doubts about my fascination in biology in general.